CCS Stencilpave is a decorative concrete system that incorporates CCS Colour Hardener with CCS Paper Stencil over new, wet concrete.

 Imprinting the texture

-The CCS Textured Roller or CCS Mega Mat can now be applied.
+A CCS texture roller or stamp can now be applied.
 The texture is achieved by rolling the roller or stamping the mega mat over the concrete with downward pressure.

 Lifting the stencil